 What kind of shrimp can my cat eat?

 There are many different ways you can buy and serve shrimp.
-The question is, what kind should you give your cat?
+The question is, which is best for your cat?

 There are a lot of things you need to think about when you buy shrimp.
 You need to know where shrimp comes from.
 Is it wild or farmed?